ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

   Capsule Protocol; see {{Section 3.2 of HTTP-DGRAM}}.

 If any of these requirements are not met, the client MUST treat this proxying attempt as failed and abort the request.
+As an example, any status code in the 3xx range will be treated as a failure and cause the client to abort the request.

 For example, the server could respond with: